-If lung cancer spreads, it typically spreads to certain areas such as:
+If lung cancer spreads, it typically invades specific areas, such as:

 - adrenal glands